Updated November 2024

 Age versus brand

 The key takeaway from the examples above, and why we do not make predictions, is that the future value can vary dramatically and that it is not the age of the whisky that is the major driver of value.
+Instead brand and fill level cause significant variation over time.

 The Bruchalddich and Springbank casks are of a comparable age but differ markedly in price.
 That difference is even more striking between the Tobermory and Macallan casks.

-The major driver for the variations in value is the branding and market position; the investment by the distillery into the distillery’s brand and the public perception of that brand’s worth, which is ultimately the driving force behind what someone is willing to pay for a bottle, and by extension a cask from that distillery.
+The major driver for the variations in value between these examples is not age or fill level, but the branding and market position.
+It was the investment by the distillery into the distillery’s brand and the public perception of that brand’s worth, which has ultimately been the driving force behind the huge gains seen for some casks.
+We cannot predict what distilleries are going to invest in their brand, or if it would work.
+What we can, and do look for, is markers that may indicate investment into a distillery and its brand in the future.

 These are the kinds of indicators that we look for when we are helping you buy a cask of whisky: We look at the parent companies behind the brand and what else they are doing and have done, and we look at the performance of other brands owned by those parent companies.
 In addition we look for indicators that suggest potential brand repositioning and markers that indicate the brand is currently in wide circulation but flying under the radar, giving it good potential for the future.